Reporting & Request Forms

 Appeal of Financial Obligations to the College

-Students who want to appeal disciplinary action related to violation of financial indebtedness to the college must do so through the College Business Office, Associate Vice-President for Business and Finance until the matter is submitted to local and state legal authorities.
+Students who want to appeal disciplinary action related to violation of financial indebtedness to the college must do so through the Associate Chief Financial Officer, Finance and Business Services until the matter is submitted to local and state legal authorities.